 A lawyer and newspaper editor, Osmena became the Governor of Cebu in 1904.
 He resigned in 1906 and was subsequently elected as a member of the new Philippine Assembly.
 He served in this capacity as founding Speaker until his election to the Senate in 1922.

 While in exile with Quezon, he succeeded as President of the Commonwealth upon the latter’s death in 1944.
-He famously “returned” to the country with General Douglas MacArthur and worked towards the rehabilitation of our war-torn country.
+He famously “returned” to the Philippines with General Douglas MacArthur and worked towards our war-torn country's rehabilitation.

 President Manuel A. Roxas